 Optimize old posts for new keywords and calls to action

-You may have some posts that get traffic and traction but don’t have a clear call to action, any comments, or interactions.
-In those posts you can give some love by looking for new keywords to optimize for and the next steps.
+You may have posts that get traffic and traction but don’t have a clear call to action, comments, or interactions.
+In those posts, you can give some love by looking for new keywords to optimize for and the next steps.

 With older posts, you can start optimizing by looking at your keywords.
-Are you relevant keywords included in the following?
+For example, are your relevant keywords included in the following?